Bramshaw: Church

+Education

 Bramshaw village school was founded in 1812 and closed in July 1977.
 Through those 165 years it served the children of Bramshaw and nearby hamlets in the New Forest, Brook, Fritham and Furzley.
 Children passed through Bramshaw School, usually on their way to labouring and servant jobs in the forest and on the estates.

 The school began life as a Boys' School, registered as a National School in 1812 with the Girls' and Infants' School being registered in 1819.
 At that time it was described as 'privately owned', only being registered as a Public Elementary School in 1851 when it began to be supported with government funding.
 George Eyre (1772–1837), owner of the local Warrens Estate. founded the school, 'demonstrating a paternalistic attitude to the labourers and their children, while providing a picturesque addition to the village scene'.
 The school remained connected to the Eyre family until the death of the Mrs Eyre in 1933.

-After the 1944 Education Act introduced the eleven plus examination, older boys and girls moved to a new Secondary Modern School at Bartley, leaving two classes of 5 to 7 and 7 to 11-year-olds.
+After the Education Act 1944 introduced the eleven plus examination, older boys and girls moved to a new Secondary Modern School at Bartley, leaving two classes of 5 to 7 and 7 to 11-year-olds.
 When the school closed in 1977, 5 to 8+ year olds went to Copythorne First School while children from 8+ to 12+ went to Bartley Middle School.
 The school building has become a private dwelling.